 |Additional Requirements and/or Comments: |

-All instruments (including the human voice) are welcome.
-Performance level proficiency is desired.
-Artists in other disciplines (dance, visual art, theater, literature) will be considered and requires discussion with the instructor.
+No pre-requisites, but permission of instructor required.
+All instruments (including the human voice) are welcome, basic proficiency is required.
+Artists in other disciplines (dance, visual art, theater, literature) may be considered upon discussion with the instructor.

 Undergraduates may take this course up to two times for a letter grade and up to four times for credit towards graduation.

 |Instructor(s): Bynum,Taylor Ho Times: .M.W...
 01:10PM-02:30PM; Location: RHH003; |

 |Permission of instructor will be granted during the drop/add period.
 Students must submit either a ranked or unranked drop/add request for this course.|